×

 When we asked people why foreigners move to Quebec City, they responded:

 "Job opportunities bring expats to Quebec City.
-According to Quebec International Economic Development Agency, Quebec City's key industries include ICT and electronics, life sciences, insurance and financial services, food and nutrition, green and smart building, and value-added materials and transportation equipment," said an expat in Quebec City.
+According to Quebec International Economic Development Agency, Quebec City's key industries include ICT and electronics, life sciences, insurance and financial services, food and nutrition, green and smart building, and value-added materials and transportation equipment," remarked one expat living in Quebec City.

 About the Author